ivansglazunov/hasyx/AUTH.md

 Authentication Helpers (`AUTH.md`)

 This document describes the authentication helper utilities provided in `lib/auth.tsx`, primarily focused on WebSocket authentication and retrieving user tokens from requests.
+It also outlines the split credentials flow: OTP vs password.

 ## Purpose